-The speed of light is one of the most important and fundamental properties of our universe; it’s used in a number of ways, for distance measurement, interplanetary communications, and in various mathematical calculations.
+The speed of light is one of the most important and fundamental properties of our universe.
+It’s used to measure distances, for interplanetary communications, and in various mathematical calculations.
 And that’s just the start of it.

-The speed at which light travels through a vacuum—186,282 miles (299,792 kilometers) per second—is static and unchanging.
-If you remove that variable, the very foundation of modern physics crumbles.
-This occurs for a number of reasons, but to sum the general rule can be summed up with this: Nothing in the universe can travel faster than the speed of light.”
+The speed at which light travels through a vacuum — 299,792 kilometers (186,282 miles) per second — is static and unchanging.
+If you remove that constant, the very foundation of modern physics crumbles due to a number of reasons, and the general rule can be summed up with this: Nothing in the universe can travel faster than the speed of light.

-As you can imagine, some confusion arises when one considers the fact that the universe is not 13.8 billion light-years across—a number that corresponds with the age of the universe.
-By current estimates, it’s quite a bit larger, measuring in at a staggering size of some 93 billion light-years across.
+As you can imagine, some confusion arises when one considers the fact that the universe is not 13.8 billion light-years across — a number that corresponds with the age of the universe.
+By current estimates, it’s actually quite a bit larger with an estimated diameter of some 93 billion light-years.
 And that’s just what we can see.
-What we can’t may go on forever.
+What we can’t see may go on forever.

-So how can the universe be 93 billion light-years across, if it is only 13.8 billion years old, and nothing can travel faster than light?
+So, how can the universe be 93 billion light-years wide if it is only 13.8 billion years old and nothing can travel faster than light?

 Before you can understand why the universe’s size is so much greater than its age, it is important to understand just how light works.

-For starters, his research revealed that black is the absence of color, conversely white light—like that which comes from the Sun and other stars—is a combination of every color.
-Looking at them through a prism, one can see the corresponding elements their light represents, which can then be used to help determine the composition, temperature, and even where the object is in its evolution.
+For starters, his research revealed that black is the absence of color, while white light — like that which comes from the Sun and other stars — is a combination of every color.
+By looking at an object’s light through a prism, one can see the corresponding elements the light represents, which can then be used to help determine the object’s composition, temperature, and even where it is in the evolutionary process.

-Doppler came to prominence hundreds of years after Newton’s death, and if you aren’t familiar with his work, Doppler discovered something that is, today, called the Doppler effect.
-This process explains why some light from cosmic sources tends towards the red end of the electromagnetic spectrum and others tend towards the blue end.
+Doppler came to prominence hundreds of years after Newton’s death, and if you aren’t familiar with his work, he discovered something that is now called the Doppler effect.
+This process explains why some light from cosmic sources tends to land near the red end of the electromagnetic spectrum while some light is closer to the blue end.

-Along the way, a game changer presented itself.
-Ultimately, almost all galaxies appeared to to be shifted toward a longer wavelength, which means that they look red (like they are moving away from us).
-But most everything is not only moving away from us, we see that this redshift increases, meaning that objects are moving away from us faster and faster.
+Along the way, a game-changer presented itself.
+Ultimately, almost all galaxies appeared to be shifting toward a longer wavelength, which meant that they looked red, like they were moving away from us.
+Even more astoundingly, not only was most everything moving away from us, this redshift was increasing, meaning that the objects were moving away from us faster and faster.

-This led us to the discovery that the universe is not stationary, as some believed it to be—it’s actually expanding!
+This led to the discovery that the universe is not stationary, as some believed it to be — it’s actually expanding!

 Here’s where things get sticky.
-Our observations of redshift revealed that objects three times more distant are moving three times faster relative to nearby galaxies—the farther we look into space, the faster the galaxies are moving — in fact, they’re moving so fast at these vast distances that they easily surpass the speed of light.
+Our observations of redshift revealed that objects three times more distant are moving three times faster relative to nearby galaxies.
+The farther we look into space, the faster the galaxies are moving — in fact, they’re moving so fast at these vast distances that they easily surpass the speed of light.
 However, as previously stated, the speed of light is the universal speed limit.
 So how can this be?

-First note that, while there is an edge of what we can see, the actual universe extends much farther than we can comprehend.
+First, note that while there is a limit to what we can see, the actual universe extends much farther than we can comprehend.
 Everything within this limit is called the “observable universe,” and it includes: